-Students electing the thesis option will count six hours of thesis toward the degree.
-If the non-thesis option is selected 6 hours of electives (VOED, AE or AGED) are required.
-Students interested in pursuing a PhD should consult with their faculty advisor prior to choosing either the thesis or non-thesis option.
+Students electing the Thesis option will count six hours of thesis toward the degree.
+If the Non-thesis option is selected, 6 hours of electives (VOED, AE or AGED) are required.
+Students interested in pursuing a Ph.D. or Ed.D. in the future should consult with their faculty advisor before choosing either the Thesis or Non-thesis option.

-NON DEGREE PROGRAMS

-ADULT EDUCATION CERTIFICATION
+NON DEGREE PROGRAMS ADULT EDUCATION CERTIFICATION

-Students seeking adult education licensure should visit with an Adult Education advisor in the College of Agriculture and Technology.
-Twelve of the following 27 hours are required for adult certification, if the person holds a valid Arkansas teacher's license.
+Students seeking Adult Education licensure should meet with an Adult Education advisor in the College of Agriculture and Technology.
+Twelve of the following 27 hours are required for Adult Certification if the person holds a valid Arkansas teacher's license.
 If a person does not hold a valid Arkansas teacher's license, 18 hours are required.